-Overarching Need Students reading below grade level
+Overarching Need To increase and improve the literacy rate of Black Students, Economically Disadvantaged

+Students, and Students with Disabilities in the area of reading comprehension.

 How severe is the need?
 High

-Is the need trending better or No Change
+Is the need trending better or Better

 worse over time?

 Can Root Causes be Identified?
 Yes

 Priority Order 1